 Columbia University allows students interested in a Master’s degree to begin studies towards that degree while still enrolled as undergraduates.
 The BA/MA program can save undergraduate students time and money when they transition into graduate school.
 Credits that students intend to apply toward the M.A. must be at 4000 level (or higher) and cannot be applied to earning an undergraduate degree.

 Who Should Apply?

 We expect applicants to apply with a cumulative GPA of 3.5 or higher.
 We partner with admitted applicants to provide advising that identifies courses that fit with the goals of the Global Thought degree.

 Why the Global Thought BA/MA?

 What Goes Into an Application?

 - Students should follow this link and complete the suitable GSAS application form.
 In addition to the form, applicants must submit transcripts of undergraduate work, a CV, a writing sample of ten pages, and three letters of recommendation from instructors with a direct knowledge of their academic background and abilities.

 - Students should be able to demonstrate competence in a language other than English – you can present studies as an undergraduate to meet the program requirement for intermediate competence.

 - Scores on a GRE exam.

 - A statement of academic purpose that explains the applicant’s interest in the Global Thought degree and its contribution to their long-term career goals.
 Statements must also explain how the BA/MA study period will complement the student’s undergraduate studies.

 When Can I Apply?

-We will consider applicants in their Junior or Senior year in any major who apply by April 26, 2019.
+We will consider applicants in their Junior or Senior year in any major who apply by the GSAS April deadline for Fall admissions.